sakshisemalti/react-portfolio-format/README.md

 ## What is this?

-This simple portfolio template is designed to showcase my projects, career history, skill sets, and more.
+This simple portfolio template is designed to showcase projects, career history, skill sets, and more.

 View the [Demo](https://sakshisemalti.github.io/react-portfolio-format/).

-**This template is free to use, and no attribution is required.** I have customized it for my own use.
+**This template is free to use, and no attribution is required.** I have customized it for general use.

 ## Features